 - Apply image processing such as ISO threshold to the rendering

-- Specify a color LUT for customizing the color map curve
+- Specify a color LUT to adjust the color map curve

 - Invert the volume colors